 For iOS the process is a little more complicated but possible nonetheless.
 Just this year it was discovered that malicious app developers could pose as legitimate businesses to obtain Apple Enterprise App certificates, allowing them to validate and distribute apps independently of the official App Store.
 Pornography, gambling and fake versions of gaming apps developed under this program have all been discovered available for download to iOS devices and simply require users to ‘trust’ the app’s publisher before installing.

-Although not used exclusively by fraudulent apps, many hackers and malicious app developers have taken advantage of the process of ‘sideloading’ in order to avoid security checks and regulations.
+Although not used exclusively by fraudulent apps, many hackers and malicious app developers have used the process of ‘sideloading’ in order to avoid security checks and regulations.
 By taking advantage of users’ attempts to avoid paying for content or to overcome geographical release restrictions, sideloading provides malicious developers with the perfect vehicle to spread Trojans, spyware, adware, and click fraud malware.

 Downloading an app from an unofficial app stores